HerraLampila/django2ban/README.md

 #django2ban

 Simple authentication backend for logging invalid login attempts.
-Intended to use with something like "fail2ban".
+Intended to use with "fail2ban".

 ## Install instructions